krlmlr/bindr/README.md

 Example
 -------

-In this example, we create an environment that contains bindings for all lowercase letters; this bindings evaluate to the letter with a dash and a random letter appended.
+For illustration, the `append_random()` function is used, which appends a separator (a dash by default) and a random letter to its input.

 ``` r
 set.seed(20161510)